H. H. Asquith: Sunday 3 December

 Law then took the resolution to Asquith, who had, unusually, broken his weekend at Walmer Castle to return to Downing Street.
 At their meeting Law sought to convey the content of his colleagues' earlier discussion but failed to produce the resolution itself.
 That it was never actually shown to Asquith is incontrovertible, and Asquith confirmed this in his writings.
 Law's motives in not handing it over are more controversial.
 Law himself maintained he simply forgot.
 Jenkins charges him with bad faith, or neglect of duty.
 Adams suggests that Law's motives were more complex (the resolution also contained a clause condemning the involvement of the press, prompted by the Reynold's News story of that morning) and that, in continuing to seek an accommodation between Asquith and Lloyd George, Law felt it prudent not to share the actual text.

 The outcome of the interview between Law and Asquith was clear, even if Law had not been.
 Asquith immediately decided that an accommodation with Lloyd George, and a substantial reconstruction to placate the Unionist ministers, were required.
 He summoned Lloyd George and together they agreed a compromise that was, in fact, little different from Lloyd George's 1 December proposals.
 The only substantial amendment was that Asquith would have daily oversight of the War Council's work and a right of veto.
 John Grigg saw this compromise as "very favourable to Asquith".
 Cassar is less certain: "The new formula left him in a much weaker position[, his] authority merely on paper for he was unlikely to exercise his veto lest it bring on the collective resignation of the War Council."
 Nevertheless, Asquith, Lloyd George, and Law who had rejoined them at 5.00 pm, all felt a basis for a compromise had been reached, and they agreed that Asquith would issue a bulletin that evening announcing the reconstruction of the Government.
-Crewe, who joined Asquith at Montagu's house at 10.00 p.m., recorded: "accommodation with Mr. Lloyd George would ultimately be achieved, without sacrifice of (Asquith's) position as chief of the War Committee; a large measure of reconstruction would satisfy the Unionist Ministers."
+Crewe, who joined Asquith at Montagu's house at 10.00 pm, recorded: "accommodation with Mr. Lloyd George would ultimately be achieved, without sacrifice of (Asquith's) position as chief of the War Committee; a large measure of reconstruction would satisfy the Unionist Ministers."

 Despite Lloyd George's denials of collaboration, the diary for 3 December by Northcliffe's factotum Tom Clarke, records that: "The Chief returned to town and at 7.00 o'clock he was at the War Office with Lloyd George."
 Meanwhile, Duff Cooper was invited to dinner at Montagu's Queen Anne's Gate house, he afterwards played bridge with Asquith, Venetia Montagu and Churchill's sister-in-law "Goonie", recording in his diary : "..the P.M. more drunk than I have ever seen him, (..) so drunk that one felt uncomfortable ... an extraordinary scene."